Skip to main content

 English language requirements

 If English is not your first language, you will need to have achieved an Academic IELTS result of at least 6.5 overall (with no less than 6.5 in any of the four skills).
-Other tests are accepted - see our Postgraduate English language requirements for more information.
+For other means of meeting the English language requirement and exemptions, see our English language requirements webpage.

 DTP Virtual Support Events